How Long Does Prednisone Stay In Your System: What you need to know

 How Long Does Prednisone Stay in Your Blood?

 The detection window for Prednisone is the shortest in your blood.
 It can be detected in your blood for only up to 16 – 24 hours after your last dose.
-However, this also depends on metabolism rates and kidney functioning.
+However, this also depends on metabolic rates and kidney functioning.

 Blood tests for Prednisone are minimally invasive and highly accurate.
 Given the short detection window, they are not as preferred as, say, urine tests.
 In clinical settings, however, they can be very useful.